-How will the final rules affect the product certification procedures currently in effect?
+How will the proposed rules affect the product certification and approval procedures currently in effect?

 The procedures for submitting new products will remain largely unchanged.
-However, to facilitate and expedite the Commission's review of new products, the final rule makes two primary amendments:
+However, to facilitate and expedite the Commission's review of new products, the proposed rule makes three technical amendments.